adlnet/xAPI-Spec/xAPI.md

 ###### LRS Requirements

-The LRS MUST reject with ```HTTP 400 Bad Request``` status (see below) any request to any of these APIs using any parameters:
+The LRS MUST reject with ```HTTP 400 Bad Request``` status (see below) any request to any of these APIs using any parameters...

-* the LRS does not recognize (Note: LRSs may recognize and act on parameters not in this specification).
+* the LRS does not recognize (Note: LRSs may recognize and act on parameters not in this specification);

 * that match parameters described in this specification in all but case.